How the specific wisdom of God revealed in dreams complements the general wisdom of the bible to guide us.

 - We still need to walk closely with God to avoid unexpected pitfalls.

 In reality, I have found that dreams and the bible together are a great combination.
 I have found that the God who inspired the bible is the same God I meet in my dreams.
-I have written more about that in the biblical tools series.

 The bible provides great foundations, and God regularly speaks to us through it.
 But dreams give us specific words to help us achieve our personal purpose and destiny.

 But don’t just take my word for it.
 Why not try listening to your dreams and see for yourself?